Shoukat-Ali/Multi-threading/C_program/README.md

 One example demonstrates a multi-threaded increment operation on a (globally) shared variable with synchronization using a **mutex** lock to avoid race conditions.

+In one of the examples, the program simulates concurrent resource allocation in a kitchen, where multiple chefs (threads)  use shared stoves (resources) with limited fuel.
+The program ensures thread-safe access to the stoves using non-blocking mutex Lock ```pthread_mutex_trylock()```.

 One of the programs implements a multi-threaded simulation where each thread represents a dice roll.
 The threads and main/parent thread coordinate using **barriers** and **mutex** locks to determine the winner of each dice roll round.